Pet Sitting For Digital Nomads

 With his nose up in the air, Kiko quickens his step and I know Guapo is nearby.
 For the next hour, they run and chase each other, chew sticks, and trample the meticulously pruned landscaping.
 And me?
 I get to enjoy having a dog again while exploring a part of Mexico City not in the tourism district.

-Pet sitting has become a huge business.
-No one wants to put their dog in a kennel surrounded by neurotic dogs.
-High school kids, stay-at-home moms, and people who are just burned out from the rat race are making pet sitting and pet walking a business.
+Pet owners don’t want to put their dog in a kennel surrounded by neurotic dogs.
 For travelers and especially digital nomads, this has become a way to save on accommodations and check out local life in a new destination.

 What Are the Benefits of Pet Sitting?